 - You may like: Machinery transport: our simple six-step process

 Other modes of transport, such as road vehicles, have already made giant strides towards carbon neutrality with electric vans now used more frequently.
 But what about aviation?
-The aim of the aviation industry as a whole (as stated by IATA) is to achieve carbon neutral growth by 2020 and to reduce net emissions 50% by 2050.
+The aim of the aviation industry as a whole (as stated by IATA) is to achieve carbon neutral growth by 2020 and to reduce net emissions 50 per cent by 2050.
 So, can air freight go carbon neutral?
 Let’s find out…

 The current climate